-We will not refuse to cover the treatment of a condition that you had before you enrolled in this Plan solely because you had the condition before you enrolled.
+We will not refuse to cover the treatment of a condition you had before you enrolled in this Plan solely because you had the condition before you enrolled.

-See www.opm.gov/insure/health for enrollment information as well as:
+See www.opm.gov/insure/health for enrollment as well as:

-- Information on the FEHB Program and plans available to you - A health plan comparison tool - A list of agencies who participate in Employee Express - A link to Employee Express - · Information on and links to other electronic enrollment systems
+- Information on the FEHB Program and plans available to you - A health plan comparison tool - A list of agencies who participate in Employee Express - A link to Employee Express - Information on and links to other electronic enrollment systems

-Also, your employing or retirement office can answer your questions, and give you a Guide to Federal Employees Health Benefits Plans, brochures for other plans, and other materials you need to make an informed decision about:
+Also, your employing or retirement office can answer your questions, and give you a Guide to Federal Employees Health Benefits Plans, brochures for other plans, and other materials you need to make an informed decision about your FEHB coverage.
+These materials tell you: